Skip to content

 What is Dementia Hub UK?

 Dementia Hub UK is a free online resource and community dedicated to providing help, advice, guidance, and support for everyone affected by all types of dementia.
-It aggregates the latest global research, news, treatments, coping strategies, and personal stories to educate, offer hope, and ensure no one faces dementia alone.
+We bring together the latest global research, news, treatments, coping strategies, and personal stories to educate, offer hope, and ensure no one faces dementia alone.

 Is membership free?

-Yes, basic membership is completely free.
-You can register in just a minute to access the full site, including forums and community features.
+Yes, membership is completely free.
+You can register in less than a minute to access the full site, including forums and community features.

 Are there any paid membership options?